reflectoring/reflectoring.github.io/_posts/2020-10-24-manage-jdks-with-jenv.md

 **jEnv is a tool that helps us to manage multiple JDK installations and configure each codebase to use a specific JDK version without having to change the `JAVA_HOME` environment variable.**

+Make sure to check out the [article about SDKMAN!](/manage-jdks-with-sdkman/), an alternative tool for managing JDKs (and other tools).

 ## Installing jEnv

 jEnv supports Linux and MacOS operating systems.
 If you're working with Windows, you'll need to install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (or a bash emulator like [GitBash](https://gitforwindows.org/)) to use it.